Commonly asked questions about weight loss surgery

 - Committing to dietary and lifestyle changes recommended by your surgeon

-- Undergoing a complete examination, including medical tests
+- Undergoing a complete examination, including medical tests and a psychological evaluation

 Is bariatric surgery right for me?